leontoeides/google_maps/README.md

 # Changelog

-* 0.4.0: Your API key is no longer passed directly to Google Maps requests.
+* 0.4.0: **Breaking change**.
+API keys are no longer passed directly to Google Maps request methods.
 A structure containing your API key and several other optional settings is now passed instead.
 For example:

 Before:
 ```rust